Whether your having a night in with your Valentine, a girls night with your Galentine’s,…

 - Preheat the oven to 400 degrees Fahrenheit.

 - Add the washed grapes to a large bowl or pot and mash them with a fork or potato masher.
-Stir in the tapioca flour and sugar and let it sit for 15 minutes.
+Stir in the tapioca flour, sugar, grape jelly and let it sit for 15 minutes.